• Skip to primary navigation

 1. Start With Clarity About the Board’s Purpose

-Board members should have a common understanding of their jurisdiction.
-In most Catholic schools, the board’s primary responsibilities include:
+Every school board member should have a common understanding of their jurisdiction.
+In most Catholic schools, the role of the board and its primary responsibilities include:

 • Mission fidelity